irias/bolong/README.md

 Bolong is a simple, secure and fast command-line backup and restore tool.

 Features:
 - Full and incremental backups.
 You can configure how many incremental backups are made before a full backup is created.
 Incremental backups only store files that have different size/mtime/permissions compared to the previous backup.
-We don't compare the file contents.
+Bolong does not compare file contents.
-- Stores data either in the "local" file system (which can be a mounted network disk) or in Google's S3 storage clone (not AWS, only Google does proper streaming uploads).
+- Stores data either in the "local" file system (which can be a mounted network disk) or in Google's S3 storage clone (not AWS, only Google does reasonable streaming uploads).
 - Compression with lz4.
 Compression rate is not too great, but it's very fast, so won't slow restores down.
 - Encryption and authenticated data.
 A cloud storage provider cannot read your data, and cannot tamper with it.

 Non-features:
 - Deduplication.
 It's a nice feature, but too much code/complexity for our purposes.
 Simple backups are more likely to be reliable backups.

-Bugs:
+Limitations:
 - Symlinks cannot be backed up properly.
 Symlinks to files will be backed up as the file pointed to, but not restored as a symlink.
 Symlinks to directories will result in an error, for now you must exclude them from backups.